brompwnie/botb/README.md

         Attempt to autopwn but don't drop to TTY,return exit code 1 if successful else 0 -config string
-        Load config from provided yaml file (default "nil") -endpointlist string
+        Load config from provided yaml file (default "nil") -endpoints string
-        Provide a textfile with endpoints to test (default "nil") -find-docker
+        Provide a textfile with endpoints to use for test (default "nil") -find-docker
         Attempt to find Dockerd
   -find-http